ianhunterharold/click-the-fruit-game/README.md

 # Pluck Coconuts Off The Tree
-### A simple game by Brian & Ian to practice React Native and the publishing process
+### A simple game by Brian & Ian to Practice React Native and The Tublishing Process

 Dependencies: